Examples

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-You should see five different images running, including the Infernet node and the gpt4 container.
+Notice that five different containers are running, including the infernet-node and the gpt4 containers.

 Send a job request to the gpt4 container